ginderick/gradio-fastapi/README.md

 # Gradio Text

-Text generation and translation using Gradio and FastAPI
+Text generation and translation from English to German using Gradio and FastAPI

 ## Installing